 Faculty Considering New Advisees

-The Psychology PhD program requires all students to have primary advising by a member of the core faculty in their chosen area of specialization.
-As you prepare to apply, use this list to confirm that the faculty member(s) you are most interested in working with are accepting new advisees for the Fall 2025 cycle.
+The Psychology PhD program requires all applicants to identify a prospective advisor from the faculty listed as considering accepting advisees in the area of specialization they are applying to.
+As you prepare to apply, use this list to confirm that the faculty member(s) you are most interested in working with are accepting new advisees for the Fall 2026 cycle.

-In the application portal, you will select an area of specialization to apply to and identify the faculty member(s) in that area that you would like to work within an advising capacity.
-Only faculty accepting advisees for Fall 2025 will be listed.
+In the application portal, you will select an area of specialization to apply to and identify the faculty member(s) in that area that you would like to work with in an advising capacity.
+Only faculty accepting advisees for Fall 2026 will be listed in the application portal.
 See the section of the Application Checklist titled “Psychology Form - all applications” for additional details.

 Name of Faculty Member Considering Accepting New Advisees?